README.md

 Features

-• Analysis page for usage trends, cost analysis, model/API Key/AI Provider composition, and hourly heatmaps
+• Analyze usage trends, cost composition, model/API Key/AI Provider mix, hourly heatmaps, and latency diagnostics

-• Automatically sync CPA Auth Files, API Keys, AI Providers, and other metadata changes
+• Sync CPA Auth Files, API Keys, and AI Providers automatically, and maintain model pricing for cost estimates

 Sponsors and Special Thanks